 We're celebrating the way things were, when things were built to keep.

 We landfill and incinerate $500B worth of clothes each year.
-Resale is a circularity buzzword but there’s an unaddressed problem: overstock, returns and slightly damaged items.
+Resale is a circularity buzzword but there’s an unaddressed problem: returns, excess inventory and slightly damaged items.
 We're starting here.
 As we grow, we will continue to expand how we make clothing available to the marketplace so that brands, consumers, and the environment all benefit.

 Why are we starting here?

-There is no formal, trusted, industry fashion partner for these items.
-Brands' alternative is to rely on an antiquated network of jobbers, outlets, third-party resale sites and sales, and wholesalers.
 Recycling is available for less than 1% of textiles.
-Inventory often sits for years in warehouses, taking up space and losing value.
+Returns and excess inventory often sits for years in warehouses, taking up space and losing value.
 At worst (and too often) these items wind up in landfills and incineration.
-In short, it’s a pain for brands, even those who aren't large contributors to overproduction.